nrwl/nx/docs/generated/packages/cypress/documents/overview.md

 - The `targetName`, `ciTargetName` and `componentTestingTargetName` options control the namea of the inferred Cypress tasks.
 The default names are `e2e`, `e2e-ci` and `component-test`.

+### Splitting E2E tasks by file

+The `@nx/cypress/plugin` will automatically split your e2e tasks by file.
+You can read more about this feature [here](/ci/concepts/split-e2e-tasks).

 {% /tab %}
 {% tab label="Nx < 18" %}